The Decree Of 1587

-Our sugya discusses something similar.
-It relates that Martha bas Baytus, a rich matron of renown, gave a purse full of gold coins to King Yannai to appoint her husband, Yehoshua ben Gamla, kohen gadol.
-The Gemara calls this a “conspiracy of the wicked.”
+In our own sugya, we find a similar incident, in which Martha bas Baytus, a rich matron of renown, gave a purse full of gold coins to King Yannai to appoint her husband, Yehoshua ben Gamla, as Kohen Gadol.
+The Gemara calls this a conspiracy of the wicked.

 From here, the Bach (C.M. ibid) proves that it is forbidden to buy a position as Kohen Gadol or rabbi, even if one is perfectly qualified for the position.
 In this case, Yehoshua ben Gamla was not a wicked person.
 On the contrary, he was an outstanding Torah scholar who toiled tirelessly to encourage Torah study among children.
 The Gemara says that if not for him, Torah would have been forgotten from Klal Yisrael (Bava Basra 21a).
 Nevertheless, the Gemara calls it a conspiracy of the wicked to pay to be appointed Kohen Gadol.